 Texas

 Texas is consistently one of the best states for truckers.
-No state income tax, massive freight volume (especially out of Houston, Dallas, and the I-35 corridor), and relatively low cost of living outside major cities.
-The port of Houston generates enormous import/export freight.
+No state income tax, massive freight volume — especially out of Houston, Dallas, and the I-35 corridor — and relatively low cost of living outside major cities.
+The Port of Houston generates enormous import and export freight.
 Fuel prices are generally below the national average.
-The main downside is summer heat and the distance from the Northeast freight markets.
+The main downside is summer heat and the distance from Northeast freight markets.

 Tennessee

-No state income tax on wages, central location that puts you within one day's drive of 75% of the US population, and Nashville/Memphis are major freight hubs.
+No state income tax on wages, central location within one day's drive of 75% of the US population, and Nashville and Memphis are major freight hubs.
 Memphis is one of the largest logistics centers in the country.
 Fuel is generally affordable and cost of living is reasonable.
+Tennessee is also excellent for hotshot trucking operators given its central position.

 Florida

 No state income tax and a massive consumer market generating constant freight demand.
 Miami's port creates strong import freight.
 The I-4 and I-95 corridors are perpetually busy.
-The downside is that outbound freight from Florida can be harder to find — it's a freight sink, meaning lots of freight goes in but finding good paying loads out can be competitive.
+The downside is that outbound freight from Florida can be harder to find — it is a freight sink, meaning lots of freight goes in but finding good-paying loads out can be competitive.

 Georgia

-Ohio sits at the crossroads of major interstate highways and is within one day's drive of a huge portion of the US manufacturing base.
+Both states sit at the crossroads of major interstate highways and are within one day's drive of a huge portion of the US manufacturing base.
 Freight is plentiful and year-round.
-The state has income tax but Columbus, Cleveland, and Cincinnati are major distribution centers.
-Good for dry van and flatbed operators.
+Columbus, Cleveland, Cincinnati, and Indianapolis are all major distribution centers.
+Both states are excellent for dry van and flatbed operators.

 States to be cautious about

-New York: High taxes, expensive tolls, difficult urban driving, and significant regulatory burden.
+New York: High taxes, expensive tolls, difficult urban driving.
 Better as a destination than a home base.

 Illinois: High fuel taxes and tolls, especially around Chicago.
 Freight volume is good but operating costs are above average.